 Let’s get started

-Here’s hoping these Black Friday tips, trends and strategies help you make this Holiday Season the best one ever.
-If you’re already a Putler customer, try these strategies to maximize your sales.
+Here’s hoping these Black Friday marketing ideas, trends and strategies help you make this Holiday Season the best one ever.
+If you’re already a Putler customer, try these Black Friday strategies to maximize your sales.
 If you have any questions, you can reach out to me via mail or leave a comment, and I will schedule a one-on-one session to answer your queries.

 If you are not a Putler client and like what you’re seeing, you can still leverage everything our platform offers.
 Take Putler’s 14-day free trial and get all these personalized insights for your business.

 1. How did Black Friday sales event start?

 In America, Black Friday marked the beginning of the profit-making season for stores.
 In other words, businesses everywhere, especially retail, have finally moved from being in the red to being in the black.

 There was a slight change in the Black Friday eCommerce shopping holiday due to the pandemic.
 Retailers now promote deals ahead of Thanksgiving week and push more deals online between Black Friday and Cyber Monday.

 3. Is Black Friday or Cyber Monday better for online deals?

 Online deals and discounts are often cited as being better on Cyber Monday.
 In general, Cyber Monday deals are flash sales, allowing you to get the best deals for a limited time.

 4. How much do sales increase during Black Friday?